dasnoopy/git-check/README.md

 ```

 **Note:**
-before start using **git-check**, create a new json file, e.g., from command shell with:
+before start using **git-check**, create a new json file, e.g., from bash shell with:
 ```
 $ echo '[]' > filename.json
 ```